Nihar1402-iit/Nihar1402-iit.github.io/_pages/about.md

 About Me:
 -----
-I am currently a sophomore at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Electrical Engineering.
+I am currently a final-year student at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Electrical Engineering and having a minor in Computer Science and Engineering.

 -	I am currently mastering my skills in  Machine Learning to solve real-life problems.
 I like Mathematics.
 - I am also exploring fields of Data Science, Digital Signal Processing and Hardware Implementation within Computer Architecture.